Fillers: what are they and are they bad for you?

 Share:

-In recent years there has been a substantial growth in the supplement market.
+In recent years there has been substantial growth in the supplement market.
 Research on the undisclosed “other ingredients” (aka excipients, inactive ingredients, fillers etc) saturating the supplement industry is often limited, contradictory or controversial.
-At Vitl, we are committed to ensuring that our ingredients are as pure and absorbable as possible by avoiding the use of fillers, binders or bulking agents that do not provide any nutritional value and may reduce the overall quality and benefit of a product.
+At Vitl, we are committed to ensuring that our ingredients are as pure and absorbable as possible by avoiding the use of unnecessary fillers, binders or bulking agents that do not provide any nutritional value and may reduce the overall quality and benefit of a product.

 Why are they used?